 A little digital detox?

-Neuroscientists warn us that excessive use of screens can lead to stress, anxiety and even sleep disorders.
-Our brain, like a secret garden, needs breaks to flourish and moments of calm to nourish its creativity.
-And if, like 81% of French people, you use your cell phone during meals with friends, maybe it's time to get back to real life?
+Neuroscientists warn us that excessive screen use can cause stress, anxiety, and even sleep disorders.
+Our brain, like a secret garden, needs breaks to blossom again and moments of calm to nourish its creativity.
+And if, like 81% of French people, you use your cell phone during meals with friends, maybe it's time to reconnect with real life, right?

-Don't panic, it's never too late to take a step back, let goand rediscover the world around us.
+Don't panic, it's never too late to take a step back, let go, and rediscover the world around us.
 After all, there are so many beautiful things to experience beyond the screen, authentic moments to share, concrete experiences to savor, and human connections to cultivate.
-Freeing ourselves from the clutches of technology can't hurt...
+Freeing ourselves from the grip of technology can't hurt...

 With a digital detox?
-No, there's no need to go on a digital detox to reconnect with reality!
-All you need to do is change a few little habits.
-And to do that, we suggest a few simple gestures.
-And you'll see, you just might get the hang of it!
+No, that's not necessary.
+You don't need to go on a digital disconnection retreat to reconnect with reality!
+A digital detox can be easily achieved by changing a few small habits.
+To help you do this, we suggest a few simple steps that will detoxify you from those terrible screens!
+And you'll see, you might just get a taste for it!

-👉 Also read: Clear your head with puzzles
+👉 Also read: Clear your mind with puzzles

-To discover the benefits of a digital detoxthe first thing to do is to become aware of how much time you spend on your phone.
+To discover the benefits of a digital detox, the first thing to do is to become aware of how much time you spend on your phone.
 Most smartphones provide you with this information.
-And if you decide it's too much (9 hours a day, really?!), we've got a few tips for you:
+And if you decide that it's too much (9 hours a day, really?!), here are a few tips:

-• Set up applications to find out your digital dependency score and manage it with restrictive parameters (BreakFree, QualityTime...).
+• Set up apps to find out how digitally addicted you are and manage it with restriction settings (BreakFree, QualityTime, etc.).

-• Bring out the traditional alarm clock: a good old-fashioned mechanical or electronic alarm clock will chase your smartphone out of your bedroom.
+• Bring back the traditional alarm clock: a good old mechanical or electronic alarm clock will banish your smartphone from your bedroom.
 A peaceful night's sleep guaranteed!

 • Turn off your phone at night and turn it back on when you're ready to start your day.
 (You know the Off button?
 Yes, it works!)

-• Use the silent mode for evenings out with family and friends, and enjoy the conversation to the full.
-(Be careful to concentrate, as the conversation may get a little deeper...)
+• Use silent mode during evenings with family or friends and enjoy the conversation to the fullest (Be careful, concentrate, the conversation may be more profound...).

-• Don't take your cell phone with you when you go for a walk (yes, yes, it's possible!) and observe nature.
-(Oh, it's autumn already?)
+• Don't take your cell phone with you when you go for a walk (yes, it's possible!) and observe nature (Really, it's already fall?).

-• Return to the leisure activities you enjoyed at home before the omnipresence of screens (cooking, books, meditation, puzzles, board games, DIY...).
+• Rediscover the hobbies you enjoyed at home before screens became ubiquitous (cooking, reading, meditation, puzzles, board games, crafts, etc.).

-Ready to take up the challenge and try this little digital detox?
-Yes, you can!
-You might even be pleasantly surprised by all the time you save.
-And to replace digital distractions, why not rediscover the benefits of puzzle activity?
+Ready to take on the challenge of trying this little digital detox?
+Come on, you can do it!
+You might even be pleasantly surprised by how much time you save.
+And to replace digital distractions, why not rediscover the benefits of doing puzzles?

-If you're lacking inspiration for other hobbies, at Jour Férié we're not short of ideas!
-Between our 13 suggestions for craft activities or our article How to keep busy when it's raining?you'll find plenty to keep you away from your screens.
+If you're lacking inspiration for other hobbies, at Jour Férié, we're not short on ideas!
+Between our 13 suggestions for crafts and our 6 stress-relieving activities to help you unwind, you'll find plenty to do to detox from your screens.

 Source: Digital Barometer